Afton State Park Hiking Club Trail: Hiking Near St. Paul

 Other Hiking Near St. Paul

-While there isn’t an official waterfall in Afton State Park, there is Vermillion Falls a short 15 minutes drive south in Hastings Minnesota.
+While there isn’t an official waterfall in Afton State Park, Vermillion Falls is a 15-minute drive south in Hastings, Minnesota.

-You can also visit Shadow Falls in St. Paul.
-Both waterfalls are part of my list of 12 different waterfalls near Minneapolis.
-Another good state park to visit an hour north is Interstate State Park.
+Also visit Shadow Falls in St. Paul.
+Both are part of my list of waterfalls near Minneapolis.
+Another great state park about an hour north is Interstate State Park, with similar elevation and big river views plus fun rock scrambles.

 Would I go back?

-If you have a couple of hours free, I would highly recommend this hike at Afton State Park.
-For being so close to Saint Paul, I’m not sure why I didn’t make the trip sooner.
+If you have a couple of hours, I highly recommend this hike at Afton State Park.
+For being so close to St. Paul, it’s an easy nature escape.

-If you only have an hour, do either the wildlife loop at the top of the hiking club trail or head down to the beach area and have a picnic.
+If you only have an hour, do the wildlife loop at the top of the Hiking Club Trail or head to the beach area for a picnic.

 Pin it for later